 Consultation

 The LA undertook a consultation with all schools, academies and free schools in Harrow to seek views on aspects of school funding for 2019-20.
 The consultation closed on Friday 19th October 2018.
+There was a 44% (26/59 schools) response rate.

-The outcome of the consultation, proposed final funding formula and final DSG allocations will be reported to Cabinet in February 2019 for approval.
+The full outcome of the consultation, proposed final funding formula and final DSG allocations will be reported to Cabinet in February 2019 for approval.

 Central Services

-Services currently funded from centrally retained DSG are included in either the High Needs Block or Early Years Block where appropriate, with the remaining falling into the Schools Block.
-All the funding in the schools block has to be passed to schools apart from the following named exceptions which can still be retained but are frozen at 2012-13 levels:
+The Central Services Block funds the following services:

 Co-ordinated Admissions